evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       drawStraberry(straberryPosition);

-      // Show "Sun is removed message"
+      // Check if strawberry has collided with the Sun
       // ------------------

-      if (sunIsRemoved) {
+      if (isCollidedWithTheSun(straberryPosition) && !sunIsRemoved) {
-        framesSinceSunWasRemoved += 1;
+        userInput.removeSun();
+        sunIsRemoved = true

-        if (framesSinceSunWasRemoved > showRemoveMessageAfterIntervalSeconds * graphics.values.framesPerSecond) {
+        if (shownSunWasRemovedMessage) {

+        } else {
           physics.state.paused = true;
+          shownSunWasRemovedMessage = true;
-          helper.hideBlockElement(straberryElement);
+          // helper.hideBlockElement(straberryElement);

-          gameoverMessage.show("Greetings Earthlings!
+          gameoverMessage.showWithContinueButton("Greetings Earthlings!
 An unauthorized dark energy transfer has been detected in your stellar system.
 This transfer slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
 To restore our profits we have removed your star.
-We apologize for any inconvenience and wish you a good night. ~The department of intergalactic spacelords.");
+We apologize for any inconvenience and wish you a good night. ~The department of intergalactic spacelords.", didTapContinueButtonAfterSunHasBeenRemoved);
         }
       }

-      // Check if strawberry has collided with the Sun
-      // ------------------

-      if (isCollidedWithTheSun(straberryPosition) && !sunIsRemoved) {
-        sunIsRemoved = true;
-        userInput.removeSun();
-      }

       // Check if strawberry has collided with the Earth
       // ------------------

-      if (isCollidedWithTheEarth(straberryPosition) && !sunIsRemoved) {
+      if (isCollidedWithTheEarth(straberryPosition)) {
         if (shownStraberryHasLandedOnEarthMessage) {
           reset();
         } else {
           physics.state.paused = true;
           shownStraberryHasLandedOnEarthMessage = true;

-          gameoverMessage.showWithContinueButton("The giant strawberry has safely landed on the Earth and kept standing there without any signs of activity.
+          gameoverMessage.showWithContinueButton("The giant strawberry safely landed on the Earth and kept standing there without any signs of activity.
 On closer examination it appeared to be made of some kind of mineral similar to diamond.
 The landing site has soon become a popular tourist attraction where one can buy a smoothie or a strawberry-shaped souvenir.", didTapContinueButtonAfterCollisionWithEarth);

           helper.hideBlockElement(straberryElement);
         }
       }
+    }

+    function didTapContinueButtonAfterSunHasBeenRemoved() {
+      gameoverMessage.hide();
+      physics.state.paused = false;
     }

     function didTapContinueButtonAfterCollisionWithEarth() {